-Barbara E. Katz is a family formation attorney whose practice is dedicated to assisting individuals and all families in the area of adoption and assisted reproductive technology law, wills and estate planning, and probate law.
-She is especially dedicated to helping alternative families, such as same sex couples and single parents, with legal issues in their personal lives.
+Barbara E. Katz is an estate planning and probate attorney whose practice is dedicated to assisting individuals and all families in all aspects of estate planning, including completing their wills and health care documents, as well as avoiding probate through the use of revocable living trusts.
+She is especially dedicated to helping alternative families, such as single parents and same sex couples, as well as unmarried individuals with family of choice, with legal issues in their personal lives.

-Barbara has spoken on legal issues related to adoption, ART and estate planning for countless civic and religious groups.
+Barbara has spoken on legal issues related to estate planning for civic and religious groups.
 She has also spoken at the Institute of Continuing Legal Education’s seminar on adoption law.

 Barbara graduated from the City University of New York School of Law in 1992, and was licensed for the practice of law in the state of Georgia later that year.
 Her firm’s mission, “Law in the Service of Your Family’s Needs,” was adapted from CUNY’s own mission statement.